-We never get tired of exploring Cuenca and the surrounding areas.
 In 1999, Cuenca was designated a UNESCO World Heritage Site due to its historic and cultural significance.
-Everywhere we look, there’s something beautiful and historic to see.
+Everywhere you look, there’s something beautiful and historic to see, and photograph!

-Without further ado, here is our list of the Top 10 Things To Do In Cuenca Ecuador!
+Without further ado, here is the list of Top 10 Things To Do in Cuenca Ecuador:

 #10 – Get an Aerial View of Cuenca from The New Cathedral Terrace

-Number ten on our top 10 things to do in Cuenca Ecuador is to tour the The New Cathedral, both inside the cathedral and the terrace located high above the city between the two front towers.
+Number ten on the top 10 things to do in Cuenca Ecuador is to tour The New Cathedral, both inside the cathedral and the terrace located high above the city between the two front towers.

 The official name of The New Cathedral in Cuenca is Catedral de la Inmaculada Concepción (Cathedral of the Immaculate Conception), but most people just call it The New Cathedral or La Catedral Nueva in Spanish.

-The groundbreaking for The New Cathedral in Cuenca Ecuador was in 1885, but construction wasn’t completed until 1975.
+The groundbreaking for The New Cathedral was in 1885, but construction wasn’t completed until 1975.
 It was originally designed to have two additional domes with bells on the front two towers, but they were never added due to structural issues.

 The inside of The New Cathedral is lined with several altars dedicated to various saints in the Catholic religion.
 Each altar is made of different materials, and each is a work of art and craftsmanship.
-The main altar is covered in gold leaf, which is common of the cathedrals we’ve seen in Ecuador.
+The main altar is covered in gold leaf, which is common in Ecuador’s larger cathedrals.

-If you want an amazing aerial view of Cuenca Ecuador, we suggest paying the $2 fee and climbing the spiral brick staircase to The New Cathedral Terrace.
-From there, you can get a 360 degree view (blocked only by the towers and domes) of Cuenca and the surrounding Andes Mountains.
+If you want an amazing aerial view of Cuenca Ecuador, you’ll want to pay the $2 fee and climb the brick spiral staircase to The New Cathedral Terrace.
+From there, you can get a 360 degree view of Cuenca and the surrounding Andes Mountains.

 #9 – Step Back In Time at The Old Cathedral

-Number nine on our top 10 things to do in Cuenca Ecuador is to visit The Old Cathedral Religious Art Museum.
+Number nine on the top 10 things to do in Cuenca Ecuador is to visit The Old Cathedral Religious Art Museum.

 The official name of The Old Cathedral is Iglesia del Sagrario (Church of the Shrine), but everyone calls it The Old Cathedral or La Catedral Vieja in Spanish.
 It’s one of the nicest museums in Cuenca.

 The groundbreaking for the cathedral was in 1567 and it was finished six years later in 1573.
-It’s much smaller than The New Cathedral located on the other side of Parque Calderon, but I’m sure it was massive to the Cañari indigenous people when it was built over 500 years ago.
+It’s much smaller than The New Cathedral located on the other side of Parque Calderon.

-However, we were pleasantly surprised!
-While it does contain some of the graphic imagery used to put the fear of God in people back in the 16th century, most of the art is from the past hundred or so years so it’s not as gory.
-We especially enjoyed seeing the original murals painted over 500 years ago!
+While it does contain some of the graphic imagery used to put the fear of God in people back in the 16th century, most of the art is from the past hundred years so it’s not as gory.
+You’ll really enjoy seeing the original murals painted over 500 years ago!

 We were the only people in the cathedral for much of our time there and we found it muy tranquilo (very peaceful).